 These two formations are great examples of the many “unknown” technical climbing opportunities that exist in the Sawtooth Range.
-Peak 9450 and the Kong are located on the Cony Peak/Reward Peak Divide, which divides remote Goat Creek from the South Fork Payette River.
+Peak 9475 and The Kong are located on the Cony Peak/Reward Peak Divide, which separates remote Goat Creek from the South Fork Payette River.
 Only a few climbers have ventured into this country because the access is so difficult.
-The Goat drainage has a reputation as one of the hardest places to traverse in the Sawtooths.
+The Goat Creek drainage has a reputation as one of the hardest places to traverse in the Sawtooths.
 Nevertheless, there is a lot of untested granite in this area that should tempt people who read this report.
+USGS Warbonnet Peak

-Bob Boyles and his first ascent party accessed the drainage from the Payette River drainage by ascending a west facing gully located about halfway between Fern Falls and Elk Lake.
-Bob reports, “Mike Weber, Carl Sheets, Guy Carson and I climbed it in June 1974.
-From just below Elk Lake, we climbed the steep snow gully to the left of the Kong and found a 3rd class route that goes behind the pinnacle to the summit.”
+Bob Boyles and his first ascent party accessed the drainage from the Payette River drainage by ascending a west-facing gully located about halfway between Fern Falls and Elk Lake.
+Bob reports: “Mike Weber, Carl Sheets, Guy Carson and I climbed it in June 1974.
+From just below Elk Lake, we climbed the steep snow gully to the left of The Kong and found a Class 3 route that goes behind the pinnacle to the summit.”

-This formation is found on the west side of Peak 9450.
+This formation is found on the west side of Peak 9475.
 The area’s many formations are clearly visible as one hikes up from the South Fork Payette River.
-Bob reports, “A year later, in 1975, Mike Weber, his cousin Sam, and I went back and climbed most of the Kong.
-We put up four pitches.
-The first, a 5.10, and the following three around 5.9 to the top of the dihedral where we were stopped by the big “H.” The right-hand side would have taken 8 to 12-inch pro and the left option was a thin horizontal aid line that looked to lead to nowhere.
-We thought about finding short logs to use as chalkstones in the big off-width but never got back up to finish it.
-The 5.10 pitch had a very hard overhanging, flared off-width crux.
-It spit Mike off on his first try and he took a 45-foot free fall when two pieces of pro popped out.
+Bob reports: “A year later (1975), Mike Weber, his cousin Sam, and I went back and climbed most of The Kong.
+We put up 4 pitches.
+The first, a Class 5.10, and the following 3 around Class 5.9 to the top of the dihedral where we were stopped by the big “H.” The right-hand side would have taken 8 to 12-inch pro and the left option was a thin horizontal aid line that looked to lead nowhere.
+We thought about finding short logs to use as chockstones in the big off-width but never got back up to finish it.
+The Class 5.10 pitch had a very hard overhanging, flared off-width crux.
+It spit Mike off on his first try and he took a 45-foot free-fall when two pieces of pro popped out.
 He got pissed and went right back up and led it on his second try.
 The rock quality up there is superb.
 The name was short for “King Kong,” which is how we felt the first time we stood at the bottom looking up.”

 Mountain Range: Sawtooth Range